frabotrom/ansible-oracle-instant-client/README.md

 #### 4.2 Configure Windows Hosts

-Ensuring Remote Hosts are Configured for HTTPS and WinRM

-To manage Windows hosts with Ansible, it's crucial to set up WinRM (Windows Remote Management) and ensure proper HTTPS encryption.

-On each Windows host, WinRM must be enabled and configured.
+####REQUIREMENTS: WinRM

+It is necessary to have WinRM configured on the Windows host, either using HTTP or HTTPS. **You must have tested the connection from another node in advance**, as this program will not function if the WinRM connection has not been properly established and verified.

+Below is an example configuration to set up a WinRM listener using HTTPS:

 Execute this in PowerShell as an administrator
 ```powershell
 Enable-PSRemoting -Force
 ```